South Korea is home to the world’s largest church, Yoido Full Gospel Church, having 200,000 in attendance on any given Sunday.

 SOUTH KOREA ADOPTION PROGRAM

-All Blessings International proudly partners with the very experienced and long established child placing agency, AIAA.
-ABI works closely with Kentucky, Missouri, Indiana, and Tennessee families providing home study services, referral services, and immigration assistance, as well as close communication and advocacy with AIAA on behalf of your family.
+All Blessings International proudly partners with experienced and long established child placing agencies, to facilitate the Korea adoption program.
+ABI works closely with Kentucky, Missouri, Indiana, and Tennessee families providing home study services, referral services, and immigration assistance, as well as close communication and advocacy with on behalf of your family.
 While the South Korean program has seen changes in recent years, it is well-established and reliable.
 South Korea is not a party to the Hague convention.

-Families apply to All Blessings International, as well as AIAA for child placement services.
+Families apply to All Blessings International, as well as their chosen international provider for child placement services.
 Applications must be submitted to and approved by both agencies.

 Adoptive Parent Qualifications

-South Korean law allows families meeting the following criteria to adopt:
+South Korean allows families meeting the following criteria to adopt:

 - Parents must be between 25 and 44 years of age; age waivers for individuals up to 49 years of age are available to those of Korean heritage, adoptees of any heritage, or those who have previously adopted from South Korea

 - Couples must have been married for at least 3 years

 - Previous divorces are accepted, but more than one divorce per spouse is evaluated on a case-by-case basis